 Yes.
 If the children reside with your spouse the majority of the time you will be required to pay child support.

-If the children reside with you 40% of the time or more, you may still be required to pay child support to your spouse if your income is greater than your spouse’s income, though the amount of child support may be at a reduced level.
+If the children reside with you half of the time, you may still be required to pay child support to your spouse if your income is greater than your spouse’s income, though the amount of child support may be at a reduced level.

 How is child support calculated?